Computing the dimension of ideals in group algebras, with an application to coding theory: Ideal dimension

+\begin{corollary} An idempotent generator $e$ of $I=Af$ (or $I=fA$) may be computed by solving a system of multivariate quadratic and linear equations over $\FF$. \end{corollary}

+\begin{proof} The proof is given for the case of left ideals; the proof for right ideals is analogous.
+Let $e=x_1g_1+\ldots+x_ng_n+1$, where $x_1,\ldots,x_n$ are unknown.
+Proposition~\ref{id_gen} produces a system of linear equations in the coefficients of $e$.
+Imposing that $e^2=e$ we obtain a system of equations of degree two.
+The solutions to the system consisting of the linear and quadratic equations described correspond to the idempotent minimal generators of $I$. \end{proof}

-We can now state the first consequence of Proposition~\ref{theorem1}.
+The first consequence of Proposition~\ref{theorem1} may now be stated.
 Notice that if $p\nmid n=|\G|$, then $\FF[\G]$ is semisimple by Maschke's Theorem (see \cite{maschke}).
-In particular, by Lemma~\ref{idemp} every left/right ideal of $A$ has an idempotent generator, which one can compute using Proposition~\ref{id_gen}.
-In that case, the next result allows us to reduce the computation of the dimension of a left/right ideal to the computation of a characteristic polynomial.
+In particular, by Lemma~\ref{idemp}, every left/right ideal of $A$ has an idempotent generator.
+In that case, the next result allows the computation of the dimension of a left/right ideal to be reduced to computing a characteristic polynomial.